dealw1t/nl_barrelwash/README.md

 # Features

-- You can wash your face and remove dirt from your ped near the barell props
+- You can wash your ped's face and remove dirt from your ped near the barrel props

 # Installation